OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

-### Applying multiple transforms to a single target in a different directory
+### Applying multiple transforms to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformstoasingletargetinadifferentdirectoryApplyingmultipletransformstoasingletargetinadifferentdirectory}

 Given a package which has the structure: